30 Amazing Facts About Hanukkah That'll Make Your Holiday Bright

-That said, a variation of the word "Chanukah" is found in the book of Numbers.
-The phrase "chanukat hamizbeach," or "dedication of the altar" appears in the story of Moses' dedication of the tabernacle—and, according to Chabad, the closest English translation of the word is "inauguration."
+That said, a variation of the word "Chanukah" is found in the Book of Numbers.
+The phrase "chanukat hamizbeach," or "dedication of the altar" appears in the story of Moses' dedication of the Tabernacle—and, according to Chabad, the closest English translation of the Hebrew word is "inauguration."

 The eight nights of Hanukkah are thought by some to refer to another Jewish holiday that also lasts eight days.
 Some scholars believe that the holiday has eight nights because it was a belated celebration of Sukkot, which had to be postponed because of war.